The Default Brain Galerie Peter Kilchmann, Zurich, solo exhibition

 The exhibition in the is still closed because of the pandemic but now you can visit the exhibition in virtual reality.The experience is specially made for mobile phone.
 Click here to enter the show

-The starting point for this project was an image that appeared on June 12, 2018 in the newspaper Le Parisien.
+Marc’s exhibition at FRAC Auvergne closes a cycle of 3 exhibitions that began in the Drawing Room, London (2018) and came to the FRAC via a second stop in De La Warr Pavilion, Bexhill on Sea.
+L’État de la mer continues the reflection on the interpretation of historical events.
+Starting point for this project was an image that appeared on June 12, 2018 in the newspaper Le Parisien.
 It showed the Aquarius ship rescuing migrants from the waters of the Mediterranean Sea.
-From this document, Marc Bauer undertook extensive research, scouring art history in search of shipwrecks and maritime dramas, establishing links between then and now to point to contemporary violence by highlighting it through its historical precedents.
+Using this photo as a starting point, Marc undertook extensive research, scouring art history in search of shipwrecks and maritime dramas, establishing links between then and now to point to contemporary violence by highlighting it through its historical precedents

 White Violence: an Index of Torture, charcoal on canvas, 2,80 m x 10,60 m, 2021.
 Installation view Frac Auvergne, photo Ludovic Combe